 -Does NOT get to watch the performance.

 Please arrive at the call time for the rehearsal or performance.
 You will be monitoring the hallways, dressing rooms and classroom, preferably a same-gender parent for each dressing room.
-The stage manager and backstage crew can answer questions.
-Please assist them by helping the kids stay safe and quiet.
-Click to see Green Room Parent duties.
+Positions will be determined by the number of perents volunteering, as follows.
+Click to see details of Green Room Parent duties.

 This will be different with every show, but if you are able to build and create set pieces based on rough designs and concepts, please let us know.
 Builds can be anything from simple carpentry to more complex designs.
 There is also a need for repairs and other kinds of handy work.

 This is also different with each show, but if you are crafty and creative and enjoy making things, can use a glue gun, do simple artistic projects, please let us know.